jupenieks/jupenieks.github.io/about.md

 permalink: /about/
 ---

-Working as an IT consultant, fancy about Salesforce ecosystem and other cloud-related stuff.
+Blogging about my experiences with Salesforce